Rusty Hamer: Career

-Due to his parents' involvement in community theatre productions, Hamer and his brothers also began performing in stage productions.
-As a toddler, Hamer memorized and recited stories and performed skits for service club luncheons, women's clubs and church groups.
+Due to his parents' involvement in community theater productions, Hamer and his brothers performed in stage productions.
+As a toddler, Hamer memorized and recited stories and performed skits for service club luncheons, women's clubs, and church groups.

-In 1951, the Hamers moved to Los Angeles where Arthur Hamer worked as representative for a manufacturer of men's sport shirts (Arthur Hamer died eight months after his son was cast in The Danny Thomas Show).
+In 1951, the Hamers moved to Los Angeles, where Arthur Hamer worked as representative for a manufacturer of men's sport shirts.
+Arthur Hamer died eight months after his son was cast in The Danny Thomas Show).

-Shortly after arriving, Hamer's elder brother John was discovered by an agent while performing in a local stage production in which Rusty was also performing.
+Shortly after arriving in Los Angeles, Hamer's older brother John was discovered by an agent while performing in a local stage production in which Rusty was also performing.
 The agent signed both boys to a film contract.
 The following year, Hamer won his first acting role in the 3-D Western Fort Ti, starring George Montgomery and Joan Vohs.

-In 1953, entertainer Danny Thomas' secretary saw Hamer in a stage production and was impressed by the child's talent and charm.
+In 1953, entertainer Danny Thomas's secretary saw Hamer in a stage production and was impressed by the child's talent and charm.
 She suggested that Thomas audition Hamer for a role in his upcoming sitcom Make Room for Daddy.
 Thomas was also impressed by the 6-year old and cast Hamer as his precocious and quick-witted son, Rusty Williams.
 Thomas later said of Hamer, "He was the best boy actor I ever saw in my life.
 He had a great memory...great timing and you could change a line on him at the last minute and he came right back with it."

 Make Room for Daddy debuted on ABC on September 29, 1953, and, while critically acclaimed, garnered poor ratings.
-After three seasons, the series moved to CBS where it was re-tooled and retitled The Danny Thomas Show.
-The retooled version quickly became a hit with audiences and was a Top 20 hit for its remaining seven seasons.
+After four seasons, the series moved to CBS where it was re-tooled and retitled The Danny Thomas Show.
+The retooled version quickly became a hit with audiences and was a Top 15 hit for its remaining seven seasons.

 During the run of The Danny Thomas Show, Hamer attempted to launch a singing career.
 He first performed a song in a 1956 episode of Danny Thomas entitled "The Talented Kid".
 In 1959, Hamer released his only single, a "rockaballad" called "Two-of-a-Kind" (with the b side "If Only Mother Would Let Me") written by Wally Gold and Aaron Schroeder, through Mercury Records.
 The single was a commercial failure and Hamer never released another single.

 By late 1963, The Danny Thomas Show had garnered five Primetime Emmy Awards (among other awards) and was still ranked in the Top 10.
 However, Danny Thomas announced that he had decided to end the show in order to produce and star in other projects.